Will be available soon.

 security measures to be implemented by the Data Processor. - Annex D contains provisions for other activities which are not covered by the DPA.

-4.1 The Data Controller must ensure the DPA meets the legal requirements under the GDPR and additional requirements under Data Protection Regulation and that the Data Processor’s obligations are clearly outlined in the instructions under Clause 5.
+4.1 The Data Controller must ensure the DPA meets the legal requirements under the GDPR and additional requirements under applicable Data Protection Laws, has a lawful basis for processing and that the Data Processor’s obligations are clearly outlined in the instructions under Clause

 4.2 The Data Controller has the right and obligation to make decisions about the purposes and means of the processing of personal data.